shivamkumar15/sniperxmaster/README.md

 # sniperxmaster

-This is for idiots who give me their laptop to fix
+This is for idiots who give me their laptop to fix.
-TO run the fake file sizer:
+To run the fake file sizer:
 ```
 $ python3 fakeFileSizer.py
 ```